 On March 15, Eric Fader will be presenting a live webinar, "Navigating Legal Issues in Neuromonitoring," for The American Society of Neurophysiological Monitoring (ASNM).

-Eric Fader was quoted in an article, "Trump Budget Takes an Ax to Health-Care IT Agency," published in Bloomberg BNA's Health IT Law & Industry Report.
+On June 6, Eric Fader was quoted in an article, "Feds Get Dinged for Subpar Health-Care Cybersecurity," published in Bloomberg Law's Health Law & Life Sciences News.